bbradt/dfncluster/README.md

 To run on a subset of the simulated data set, you can either edit data.csv in the data directory, and rebuild, or copy that directory under a new name, edit, rebuild and point main.py to the new data set.

-## Other Examples

-TODO (Brad): Make example run files, and writeups for other data sets, such as OpenNeuro

-## Repostory Organization

-TODO (Brad): Add a writeup explaining the repository organization

 ## References